We've covered everything you need to know for this research methods chapter to smash your exams.

 Laboratory experiments are experiments that are conducted in a controlled setting, usually a research laboratory where participants are aware of being observed and part of a study.

 - A major strength of laboratory experiments is they have high validity.
-This means that researchers can be confident to a higher degree that what they are measuring is in fact due to the independent variables effect because this is the only differences between the experimental condition and control group.
+This means that researchers can be confident to a higher degree that what they are measuring is in fact due to the effect of the independent variable because this is the only difference between the experimental condition and control group.